 Having a Will allows you to appoint the person you want to raise your children or, better, make sure it is not someone you do not want to raise your children.

-Having a Will speeds up the probate process and informs the court how you’d like your estate divided.
+Having a Will speeds up the probate process (or confirmation process in Scotland) and informs the court how you’d like your estate divided.
 Probate courts serve the purpose of 'administering your estate', and when you die without a Will (known as dying 'intestate'), the court will decide how to divide your estate without your input, which can also cause long, unnecessary delays.

-Another reason to have a Will is that it allows you to minimise your estate taxes.
-The value of what you give away to family members or charity will reduce the value of your estate when it’s time to pay estate taxes.
+Another reason to have a Will is that it allows you to minimise inheritance tax.
+The value of what you give away to family members or charity will reduce the value of your estate when it’s time to pay inheritance tax.

 5. Choose your own executors

 Making a Will allows you to decide who will wind up the affairs of your estate.
 Executors make sure all your affairs are in order, including paying off bills, canceling your credit cards, and notifying the bank and other business establishments.